LinkedIn Back to projects Contact me

 Description

-Game Changer is a unique platform aimed to help game designers in their creative process.
-It’s main focus is on city games with a social aspect.
-It was developed as a part of the larger project on the topic of radicalisation funded by the EU’s Horizon2020 program.
+Game Changer is an innovative platform designed specifically for NGOs, aimed at assisting them in creating games that align with their organizational objectives.
+The platform primarily focuses on city games with a strong social component.
+It was developed as part of a larger project funded by the EU's Horizon2020 program, with the specific goal of addressing radicalization.

 What are city games